CalyrexYT/Centimental-Skillset-Weapons/README.md

 # Skillset Centimental Season 2: Weapons

 This mod is specifically created for the Centimental SMP.
-It adds weapons (that have abilities) to Minecraft 1.20.4 (will be updated to 1.20.5, then 1.21)
+It adds weapons (that have abilities) to Minecraft 1.20.5 (releasing next week) (then 1.20.6, 1.21)

 ## Usage